 Our medical policies are designed for informational purposes only and are not an authorization, or an explanation of benefits, or a contract.
 Receipt of benefits is subject to satisfaction of all terms and conditions of the coverage.
 Medical technology is constantly changing, and we reserve the right to review and update our policies periodically.

-Treatment sessions are usually delivered in a one-on-one setting by occupational therapists with special training from university curricula, clinical practica, and mentorship in the theory, techniques, and assessment tools unique to sensory integration theory.
-Two organizations currently offer certification for sensory integration therapy; Sensory Integration International (SII), a non-profit branch of the Ayres Clinic in Torrence, Calif, and Western Psychological Services, a private organization that has a collaborative arrangement with University of Southern California (USC) to offer sensory integration training through USC’s Department of Occupational Science and Therapy.
+Treatment sessions are usually delivered in a one-on-one setting by occupational therapists with special training from university curricula, clinical practice, and mentorship in the theory, techniques, and assessment tools unique to SI theory.
+Two organizations currently offer certification for SI therapy; Sensory Integration International (SII), a nonprofit branch of the Ayres Clinic in Torrance, Calif, and Western Psychological Services, a private organization that has a collaborative arrangement with University of Southern California (USC), Los Angeles, to offer sensory integration training through USC’s Department of Occupational Science and Therapy.
 The sessions are often provided as part of a comprehensive occupational therapy or cognitive rehabilitation therapy and may last for more than 1 year.

 In 2001, a new CPT code (97533) was introduced that explicitly identifies sensory integrative therapy.

 97533: Sensory integrative techniques to enhance sensory processing and promote adaptive responses to environmental demands, direct (one-on-one) patient contact by the provider, each 15 minutes.

 The code above may also be used for auditory integration therapy.

 Depending on the contract, coverage of sensory integration therapy may be considered under the mental health benefit.

 Services related to education may be health plan contract exclusions.